-For comparison, here’s a look at the six most popular iPhone 12 64GB Postpaid plans today.
+For comparison, here’s a look at the six most popular iPhone 12 64GB postpaid plans (with 24-month repayments) today.

-If you want great value Prepaid plans, either monthly or long-term, be sure to check out our best Prepaid plans page, which we update every month.
-Neither Optus nor Vodafone tend to dominate our core categories for Prepaid.
-You can see the current popular Prepaid picks below.
+If you want great value prepaid plans, either monthly or long-term, be sure to check out our best prepaid plans page, which we update every month.
+Optus and Vodafone rarely dominate our core categories for prepaid.
+You can see the current most popular prepaid picks below.

 Optus vs Vodafone: Which telco is more popular?